-- Discharge Patient Flow (53rd percentile) – This ranking measures the efficiency of how the facility treats less sick patients who do not require admission into the facility.
+- Discharge Patient Flow (53rd percentile) – This ranking measures the efficiency of how the facility treats less sick patients who do not require admission to the facility.

-- Admitted Patient Flow (41st percentile) – This ranking measures how efficiently the facility treats sicker patients who require admission into the facility.
+- Admitted Patient Flow (41st percentile) – This ranking measures how efficiently the facility treats sicker patients who require admission to the facility.